flancia-coop/doc.anagora.org/fellowship-of-the-link.md

     - Easier to do now on the web while active, harder to preserve
         - https://indieweb.org/longevity
 - Context.center
+    - [Timelines at work](https://fightwithtools.dev/projects/context-timelines/) - I find timelines to be really useful on understanding and progressing things and finding pattersn and understanding causes.
-- Logging git work
+- Logging git work and developing in public to make reference easier.
     - https://paulfrazee.medium.com/building-in-the-open-70ac9dccf1aa
-    - fightwithtools.dev
+    - fightwithtools.dev - stream of thought developer notes linked to git commits (still in progress)
     -